CERT Polska

-CERT Polska is Computer Emergency Response Team which operates within the structures of Naukowa i Akademicka Sieć Komputerowa (Scientific and Academic Computer Network or NASK) – a research institute which conducts scientific activity, operates the national .pl domain registry and provides advanced IT network services.
+CERT Polska is computer emergency response team which operates within the structures of Naukowa i Akademicka Sieć Komputerowa (Scientific and Academic Computer Network or NASK) – a research institute which conducts scientific activity, operates the national .pl domain registry and provides advanced IT network services.
 CERT Polska is the first Polish computer emergency response team.
 Active since 1996 in the environment of response teams, it became a recognised and experienced entity in the field of computer security.
 Since its launch, the core of the team's activity has been handling security incidents and cooperation with similar units worldwide.
 It also conducts extensive R&D into security topics.

-In 1997, CERT Polska became a member of the international forum of response teams – FIRST, and since 2000 it has been a member of the working group of European response teams – TERENA TF-CSIRT and an associated organisation Trusted Introducer.
+In 1998, CERT Polska became a member of the Forum of Incident Response and Security Teams (FIRST), and since 2000 it has been a member of the working group of European response teams, TF-CSIRT, and is accredited by its Trusted Introducer service.
 In 2005 on the initiative of CERT Polska, a forum of Polish abuse teams was created - Abuse FORUM, while in 2010 CERT Polska joined Anti-Phishing Working Group, an association of companies and institutions which actively fight on-line crime.

 The main tasks of CERT Polska include: